healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Thermostat (15%) - **7.0**/undefined

 The Crux Non-Stick Electric Skillet 14620 looks good on the outside and has all the basic design features.
-The overall build quality is good, but the all-important ceramic non-stick coating unfortunately had some chipping .
+The overall build quality is good, but the all-important ceramic non-stick coating unfortunately had some chipping on the rim.

 ### 7.0 - Pan